 From get-convex-agent-skills-2

-Plans Convex schema and data migrations using widen-migrate-narrow and @convex-dev/migrations for breaking changes, backfills, table reshaping, and zero-downtime rollouts.
+Plans Convex schema/data migrations on a widen-migrate-narrow pattern with @convex-dev/migrations.
+Handles breaking changes, backfills, table reshaping, and zero-downtime rollouts.

 Safely migrate Convex schemas and data when making breaking changes.